 Recently, a friend told me her crazy story about getting into credit card debt.
-Luckily, Megan* had just received some family money and was able to wipe out her longstanding balance.
-It could happen to anyone—witness how easily Megan found herself swamped in credit card debt.
-To learn from her story and avoid her mistake, we must understand both the math and the temptation that landed her there.
+Luckily, “Megan” (her name has been changed) had also just received some family money and was able to wipe out her longstanding balance.
+It could happen to anyone—witness how easily Megan found herself swamped by a credit card that she barely knew she signed up for.

 Step into a Victoria’s Secret, and you’re thrust into the eye of a sensory tornado.
-Nine different perfume flavors coalesce within the human anatomy’s every vestibule.
 Before the brain can sort through the olfactory confusion, a chipper, raven-haired worker bee in a fitted, black suit jacket has a measuring tape secured around your bosom.
 What the?!
 Next thing you know, there’s a giant net shopping bag in your hands and it runneth over with push-up bras and lace cheekinis.
 Fuck.
 That happened fast.

-The store is so tantalizing, it’s not hard to drop a couple hundo on underwear alone.
-(Or “ass trinkets,” as I like to call them.
-The term was coined by Caitlin Moran in her scrumptious book, How to Be a Woman, where she points out that the modern-day g-string hardly qualifies as underpants.)
+The store is so tantalizing, you’ll drop a couple hundo on titty trinkets before you can even blink.
 This is especially the case if you go in without a defined plan of attack like I do (one sensible nude bra every three years).
 VS taps into the deeply-ingrained human desire to make our reproductive organs undeniable, and on some level, that’s okay!
 Every vagina has the right to feel sexy and get all gussied up every now and again!
-But, it becomes a problem when we spend money we don’t have to chase an image of who we aren’t.
+But it becomes a problem when we spend money we don’t have to chase an image of who we aren’t.

-At the register, the cashier asked Megan if she wanted to open an Angel Card: “You’ll receive 10% off the ENTIRE purchase!” the women exclaimed.
+Megan, at age 18, had $500 worth of fanny floss in her shopping bag.
+At the register, the cashier asked Megan if she wanted to open an Angel Card: “You’ll receive 10% off the ENTIRE purchase!” the woman exclaimed.

-Megan knew that she shouldn’t do it, but she also barely knew that she was opening a credit card.
+Megan had no idea that she was being offered a credit card.
 She definitely didn’t understand the long-term ramifications.
 Lookin’ down at her $500 pile of sexual fantasies, Megan couldn’t deny that saving $50 would be really nice.
-And while she didn’t really understand what “pay later” meant, it sounded like a pretty grand fuckin’ deal for someone so strapped for cash.
+And while she didn’t really understand what “pay later” meant, it sounded like a pretty grand fuckin’ deal for someone so young and so strapped for cash.

-Five years after opening the card (and in a new profession), Megan still had a $500+ balance on her Angel credit card, even though she had already put hundreds and hundreds of dollars towards paying it down.
-She says she didn’t charge anything else to her card, either.
+Five years after opening the card, Megan still had a $500+ balance on her Angel credit card, even though she had already put hundreds and hundreds of dollars towards paying it down.
 For five years, she was paying into a void as dark and slippery as an Angel’s asshole after three months of juicing.

 Like I said, Megan’s family gifted her some money, so she was able to mop up her credit card mess in one fell swoop.
 Megan spoke of the moment of financial relief as if someone lifted an anvil from her chest.
 When I asked her how much the whole ordeal cost her, she said she had no idea.
 My mental calculator buzzed like an angry vibrator.